PyChina/weekly/content/Issue/issue-406.md

     + REAL PYTHON
     + video

-Learn how to work with Python’s set data type.
-You’ll see how to define set objects in Python and discover the operations that they support.
-By the end of this course, you’ll have a good feel for when a set is an appropriate choice in your own programs.
+Learn how to work with Python's set data type.
+You'll see how to define set objects in Python and discover the operations that they support.
+By the end of this course, you'll have a good feel for when a set is an appropriate choice in your own programs.

 (`是也乎:`